se-edu/guides/conventions/git.md

 Example: A commit message for a bug fix:

 ```
-Find command: make matching case insensitive
+Find command: make matching case-insensitive

-Find command is case sensitive.
+Find command is case-sensitive.

-A case insensitive find is more user-friendly because users cannot be
+A case-insensitive find is more user-friendly because users cannot be
 expected to remember the exact case of the keywords.

 Let's,